axonops/.github/profile/README.md

 - **Adaptive Repairs**: AxonOps includes an advanced repair process that monitors node throughput and manages repair operations efficiently, ensuring consistency without compromising performance.

 - **Backup and Restore**: The platform supports highly configurable backup and restore processes, including Point-in-Time Restore (PITR) for precise data recovery.
-It integrates seamlessly with various storage options such as local storage, SSH/SFTP, Amazon S3, Google Cloud Storage, and Azure Blob[5].
+It integrates seamlessly with various storage options such as local storage, SSH/SFTP, Amazon S3, Google Cloud Storage, and Azure Blob.

 - **External Integrations**: AxonOps supports integration with tools like Teams, ServiceNow, PagerDuty, Slack etc.. allowing users to customize their monitoring and alerting setups according to their needs.